ilkercankaya/LeetCodeAndHackerRankSolutions/README.md

 ## The Folders and The Files

-`Hacker Rank:` Folders for solutions of Hacker Rank questions.

-`Leet Code:` Folders for solutions of Leet Code questions.
+`Leet Code:` Folder for solutions of Leet Code questions.

+`Hacker Rank:` Folder for solutions of Hacker Rank questions.

+`OOP:` Folder for object oriented design patters with examples.

 `Algorithms:` Folders for solutions of _**ALGORITHMS**_ problems.

 `Data Structures:` Folders for solutions of _**DATA STRUCTURES**_ problems.